[Market Paper] Overcoming the UK and Irish software skills gap

 - That offshore tech teams give companies a competitive advantage in their race to digital-first business.

 To find out more about building your tech teams beyond borders, and how CTOs, CIOs, and VPs of Engineering can leverage global talent pools to scale at speed, download our latest report.

-If you’re looking to build an engineering team offshore to plug the skills gaps in your business, feel free to reach out to us.
+If you’re looking to build an engineering team offshore to help plug the UK and Irish software skills gap, feel free to reach out to us.
 One of our senior executives will get back to you shortly and help you move forward based on your requirements.